How We Work

-After an initial “triage” based on the information you or a referrer have given us, we appoint a caseworker, chosen for matching skills to the problem at hand.
+After an initial “assessment” based on the information you or a referrer have given us, we appoint a caseworker, chosen for matching skills to the problem at hand.
 They will have an initial meeting with you in your own home or at a mutually agreed venue.
-They’ll talk to you about what are the priority issues, which other agencies are involved if at all, and discuss a strategy to resolve these matters.
-This may include making telephone calls, starting correspondence, attending meetings with other agencies, going with you to the offices of a solicitor or accountant or simply sitting down with you at home sorting out a backlog of paperwork, or creating a working domestic budget.
+They’ll talk to you about how to prioritise your issues, which other agencies are already involved if at all, and discuss a strategy to resolve these matters.
+This may include making telephone calls, initiating correspondence, attending meetings with other agencies, going with you to the offices of a solicitor or accountant, attending court or simply sitting down with you at home sorting out a backlog of paperwork, or creating a working domestic budget.

 The caseworker can also call upon the services and advice of our Expert Panel.
 They provide solutions and direction in such matters as family law, accounting, taxation, inheritance, insurance and benefits, to name a few.

 The caseworker will keep you informed of progress and will keep written records of meetings and all the communications.
-The length of the case will depend upon the complexity, but whether a life-changing event has overtaken you, or you are simply snowed under with bureaucracy, we will apply the same determination and professionalism to help you reach a solution you are happy with.
+The length of the case will depend upon the complexity, but whether a life-changing event has overtaken you, or you are simply snowed under with bureaucracy, we will apply the same determination and professionalism to help you reach a solution with which you are happy.